Nokocchi/zoo-builder-game/README.md

 # Known bugs
 - Hotbar selection keeps disappearing, like when changing scroll direction or hiding minimap
-- Held item, Q until stack is empty - held item doesn't disappear from UI
-- Two items in inventory, hold second item and Q until stack is empty.
-First item now disappears from inventory
+- Two items in inventory, have item 1 selected in the hotbar, hold second item and Q until stack is empty.
+First item now disappears from inventory.
+The reason is that the Q input is handled by the MouseWithItemMarker class which drops the item and marks it as no longer being held.
+Q is then handled by the hotbar which now thinks we are no longer holding an item, and therefore drops the item that is selected.

 # Things to fix:
 - Currently, the logic in the hotbar is duplicated to the inventory.
 This should not be necessary.
 Simplify with inheritance or just use a single script file